Multi-Agent Contracts: Introduction

 We then slightly modify $f$ by choosing a random set $T^\star$ of size $\frac{n}{2}+1$, and increasing its value.
 Monotonicity and subadditivity of $f$ are preserved by this change.
 This change significantly increases the principal's utility from the set $T^\star$ to $g(T^\star) = \Omega(\sqrt{n})$.
 At the same time, it does not increase the utility from any other set, so that, not only is $T^\star$ the unique optimal set, but it is also the only one that approximates it well.
 The principal's problem thus boils down to finding $T^\star$.

-It then remains to show that $T^\star$ cannot be found by a polynomial number of (demand or value) queries.
-We then use the fact that the modified function is almost identical to the original (symmetric) one to show that every (demand or value) query reveals information only on a small set of candidates for $T^\star$, and thus every algorithm that uses only a polynomial number of queries, cannot guess $T^\star$ with high enough probability, resulting in an $\Omega(\sqrt{n})$ approximation to the principal's optimal utility.
+It remains to show that $T^\star$ cannot be found by a polynomial number of value or demand queries.
+Our argument for this exploits the fact that the modified function is almost identical to the original (symmetric) one to show that every value or demand query reveals information only on a small set of candidates for $T^\star$.
+This then implies that every algorithm that uses only a polynomial number of value and demand queries cannot guess $T^\star$ with high enough probability, resulting in an $\Omega(\sqrt{n})$ approximation to the principal's optimal utility.

-Our proof providing a constant lower bound for XOS follows the same approach, but the additional structure of XOS functions limits how big the gap between $g(T)$ and $g(T^\star)$ can be.
+A remarkable feature of this impossibility result is that it applies to a subadditive function that is constant-factor close to a submodular one (Observation~\ref{obs:subadditive-close}).
+This stands in contrast to prior work, e.g., on combinatorial auctions, where approximation guarantees tend to degrade more gracefully.